Adarsh-Kumar6534/Ai-powered-deadlock-detection-system/README.md

 # 🛠 AI-Powered Deadlock Detection & Resolution Tool

 ## 🔍 Overview
-The **AI-Powered Deadlock Detection & Resolution Tool** is an advanced system designed to detect, analyze, and resolve deadlocks in process scheduling.
+The **AI-Powered Deadlock Detection & Resolution Tool** is a smart system designed to detect, analyze, and resolve deadlocks in process scheduling.
 It leverages **graph theory, AI-based algorithms, and resource allocation strategies** to prevent deadlocks and optimize system performance.

 With an intuitive **Graphical User Interface (GUI)** powered by **PyQt6**, the tool provides a **visual representation** of processes, resources, and dependencies, making it easier to analyze and resolve conflicts efficiently.

 ---

 ## 🎯 Key Features
 ✅ **Graph-Based Deadlock Detection** – Uses **NetworkX** to build a **Resource Allocation Graph (RAG)** and detect cyclic dependencies.
 ✅ **Automated Resolution Mechanism** – AI-driven algorithms suggest **process preemption** and **resource reallocation**.
 ✅ **Real-Time Visualization** – Interactive GUI displays **process dependencies** and **deadlock resolution** in real-time.